 For Medicaid and HARP, the Members are eligible to file a state Fair Hearing.
-A written acknowledgement is sent to the Member within five calendar days of the appeal receipt (15 calendar days for Medicaid, HARP and IBP).
+A written acknowledgement is sent to the Member within five calendar days of the appeal receipt (15 calendar days for Medicaid, HARP, Essential Plan, Post Service HMO, EPO, PPO and Individual NYSOH and IBP).
 Within two days of rendering the decision, MVP sends the Member written confirmation of the appeal decision, including an explanation of the Member's right to appeal further or to proceed directly to external review, if applicable.

-For expedited appeals, MVP will decide and notify the Member and Provider by telephone as expeditiously as the medical condition requires, but no later than 24 hours after the request is received.
+For expedited appeals, MVP will decide and notify the Member and Provider by telephone as expeditiously as the medical condition requires, but no later than 24 hours (72 hours for Medicaid, HARP, Exchange, Essential, HMO, EPO, PPO) after the request is received.
 For Medicaid, HARP and IBP Members, this time may be extended for up to 14 days upon the Member's or the Provider's request; or if MVP demonstrates that more information is needed, and the delay is in the best interest of the Member.
 The Member and/or Provider will be notified of this verbally and in writing.